ShengHuaWu/Vapor3Series/Relationship/README.md

 }
 ```
 This route handler uses `detach(_:on:)` to remove the relationship, and returns a `204 No Content` HTTP status.
-Last step is registering the route handler at the end of `boot(router:)` method.
+Again, we have to register the route handler at the end of `boot(router:)` method.
 ```
 tokenProtected.delete(Pet.parameter, "categories", Category.parameter, use: removeCategoriesHandler)
 ```
-It connects a HTTP DELETE request to `api/pets/:pet_id/categories/:category_id` to the new route handler, and we can test these four new endpoints with Postman.
+This line connects a HTTP DELETE request to `api/pets/:pet_id/categories/:category_id` to the new route handler, and we can test these four new endpoints with Postman.

 As creating parent-child relationships previously, it's also a good practice to use foreign key constraints with sibling relationships.
-Currently, `PetCategoryPivot` does not check the identifiers for the pets and categories, so we are able to delete pets and categories that are still linked by the pivot without an error.
+Currently, `PetCategoryPivot` does not check the identifiers for the pets and categories, so we are able to delete pets and categories that are still linked by the pivot.
-Open `PetCategoryPivot.swift` and replace `extension PetCategoryPivot: Migration {}` with the following lines.
+Let's fix this by opening `PetCategoryPivot.swift` and replacing `extension PetCategoryPivot: Migration {}` with the following lines.
 ```
 extension PetCategoryPivot: Migration {
     static func prepare(on conn: SQLiteConnection) -> Future<Void> {